 Typogaráž is an alternative space for contemporary type design, typography and book design, combining gallery space, laboratory, offering various workshops and events in a mentioned field.
 Typogaráž wants to fill the gap in exhibiting, experimenting, discussing and thinking about book design, type design, typography and graphic design of publications and printed matter.
 Another aim is to inform the public about the areas of production they encounter, but which they do not have the awareness about.
 Typogaráž will introduce new typefaces and books, organize talks and masterclasses, discussions and typo-parties.
 There are various reasons why we find the place of a garage suitable.
 First of all, we want to recycle and revitalize public spaces that are not used anymore.
 Secondly, we see a strong connection between DIY that is strongly connected to garages and a detailed work of type designers, typographers, and designers.

-We are open on THURSDAYS, FRIDAYS and SATURDAYS from 14.00–18.00 and during the events.
+We are open during the events.

 THANKS FOR THE SUPPORT: